 In essence, when economists go out to build a model they are trying to understand how the interaction of individual agents leads to outcomes – given the constraints of scarcity, and given the constraint that individuals make choices.
 IMO it is methodologically equivalent to a “physics of society”.

 I have no doubt that, by coming at it from a different angle, a physics of society can add a lot of value – by helping to shine a light on methodological and practical issues with types of modelling.
 However, the behavioural relationships in economics can be a lot more “subjective” than in the physical sciences – and being careful to make any implicit subjective assumptions explicit is a very important methodological issue in economics – in this sense any “social physicists” should make sure they talk carefully with economists regarding these issues … or else they may fall into the same traps that some economists have many many years ago.
+When looking help in to face the years to come, see here these blogpost about where to get good psychic readings.

 Update: Via Twitter Bill Kaye-Blake points to an article by Krugman where he discusses an engineer deciding to just “do economics” for us.
 I am sure that the work in Critical Mass isn’t quite as blinkered 😀